Malalai of Maiwand: Biography

 Such as would put to shame the rose in the garden!

-Malalai was herself struck down and killed by a British soldier.
-However, her words had spurred on her countrymen to victory.
+Although Malalai was killed in the battle, "the Afghans followed her lead and attacked the British invaders with renewed vigor."
 After the battle, Malalai was honored for her efforts and buried in her native village of Khig, where her grave remains today.
 She was 18 or 19 at the time of her death.
 She is buried in the village of Karez along with her father and fiancé, locals regard her grave as a shrine.

 The Pashtun poet Ajmal Khattak wrote the following lines about Malalai:

 My Malalai is living, and they praise others' beauty.

 Though they have eyes, they are blind.